NBA on ESPN: NBA Countdown

-The RV Tour

-From the 2007–08 season through the 2013–14 season, commercials for the NBA on ESPN have always featured a recreational vehicle taking NBA players, ESPN announcers, mascots, and even celebrities to a cross-country tour.
-During each commercial, the featured NBA player or mascot always employ a prank on an ESPN broadcast personality.
-Most of the jokes have featured Mike Breen and Jeff Van Gundy as the 'victims' of each prank.
-Following the success of the commercials, the NBA on ESPN RV became an iconic figure of NBA broadcasts on the network, and it is prominently seen on select on NBA arenas during games covered by ESPN, during which arriving fans take a tour of the RV and participate in various activities.

-The RV Tour commercials have been discontinued as of the 2014–15 season.
+In 2023, as part of major changes to its commentary team, Malika Andrews became the new lead host of NBA Countdown.

+Ahead of its season debut in the 2025–26 season, ESPN removed Stephen A. Smith from NBA Countdown.
+As it stands, the show's current lineup included Andrews, Kendrick Perkins, Brian Windhorst, Shams Charania and Michael Malone.

+Inside the NBA

+On November 16, 2024, Warner Bros.
+Discovery (WBD), parent company of TNT Sports, reached a settlement with the NBA involving TNT's coverage rights.
+WBD and Disney also entered into a sub-licensing agreement to broadcast TNT's studio show Inside the NBA on ESPN and ABC beginning the 2025–26 season, with TNT Sports continuing to produce the show with its existing personalities.
+Inside the NBA airs during ESPN and ABC's "high-profile live events" and "other marquee live events."
+For the 2025–26 season, ESPN has scheduled 20 dates where Inside the NBA would air; ESPN will continue to air NBA Countdown.

 Ratings

 ESPN's highest rated NBA game was Game 5 of the 2006 Eastern Conference Finals between the Miami Heat and Detroit Pistons.
 The game scored a 5.5 cable Nielsen rating, with nearly five million viewers.
 To put that in context, Monday Night Football on ESPN posted ratings of 9+ in two of its first three telecasts.
 ESPN's highest rated regular season contest was the first matchup between Shaquille O'Neal and Yao Ming.
 The game between the Los Angeles Lakers and Houston Rockets scored a 3.82 cable Nielsen rating.

 Generally, ESPN's regular season ratings are the same as competitor TNT's.
 During the playoffs, TNT has higher ratings, especially during the Conference Finals (from 2003 to 2005, TNT's Conference Final ratings were at least a full ratings point higher than ESPN's: 4.6 to 2.8 in 2003, 6.3 to 3.8 in 2004 and 5.0 to 4.0 in 2005).
 In 2006, for the first time ever, ESPN's Conference Final coverage averaged higher ratings than TNT's, averaging a 4.8 to TNT's 4.6.